Master of Business Administration – Human Resource Management | Antonine University

 Program Objectives

-The goal of the Master of Business Administration with a concentration in Human Resource Management is to provide a learning experience that can be transformed into tangible everyday practice in developing human resources (HR).
-It is vital that learners understand how to apply effective management techniques in HR to achieve business success, such as introducing labor law and its framework and effectively managing employee compensation and benefits.
-This program gives students the knowledge and skills they need to help organizations effectively manage their human capital and build their capabilities, as they will learn how to constructively search for, recruit, retain, and develop people while also fostering team spirit, productivity, and loyalty.
-Students who successfully complete this degree program will be prepared to lead human resource departments in an increasingly diverse and international workplace.
-They will learn how to assist organizations in inspiring and leading their workforce, in addition to developing their career paths in a way that is compatible with their abilities, skills, needs, personal drives, and future aspirations.
-The emphasis will be on practical applications, case studies, and engaging simulations integrating active forms of applied learning.
+This program equips students with the knowledge and skills necessary to help organizations effectively manage their human capital and build their capabilities.
+Students will learn how to constructively search for, recruit, retain, and develop talent while fostering team spirit, productivity, and loyalty.
+Graduates will be prepared to lead HR departments in diverse and international workplaces, inspiring and leading the workforce while aligning career paths with individual abilities, skills, needs, personal drives, and future aspirations.
+The emphasis will be on practical applications, case studies, and engaging simulations that integrate active forms of applied learning.

 Eligibility

-Students eligible for this program are those who have successfully completed their undergraduate academic program in Business Administration (i.e. holders of a Bachelor’s degree) and wish to pursue their graduate studies in one of the concentrations offered in the framework of this advanced Master’s degree program.
+Students eligible for this program are those who have successfully completed an undergraduate academic program in business administration (i.e. holders of a bachelor’s degree) and wish to pursue graduate studies in one of the concentrations offered within this advanced master’s degree program.

 Teaching Methods

 The teaching methods of the different modules and courses at the Antonine School of Business (ASB) are based on a curricular perspective, mainly targeting knowledge building as well as competency and skill development.
-The teaching methodologies give precedence to the course content and are not restricted to a specific and sole teaching pattern, notwithstanding the adoption of a learning environment promoting a social constructivist approach.
+These methodologies prioritize course content and are not restricted to a single teaching pattern, promoting a learning environment that embraces a social constructivist approach.

-The faculty members are keen on the process of transmission and acquisition of the course contents.
+Faculty members are keen on the process of transmission and acquisition of course content.
 Moreover, the knowledge construction process systematically takes precedence over all other aspects.
 The epistemological position of instructors takes into account the diverse economic and social backgrounds of learners.
-In this perspective, the construction of learners' knowledge again takes precedence over other types of teaching and learning methodologies.

 Evaluation Process

-The assessment system of the course modules at the ASB allows students to progress at their own pace without disregarding, at the same time, the overall learning progress of the group of learners in the same pedagogical structure.
-The assessment modalities are centered around 3 main categories: diagnostic, formative, and summative.
-The learning assessment is mainly carried out via written tests conducted continuously throughout the academic semester.
-The partial examination gives the students the opportunity to redefine their progress and adjust their academic performance according to the results obtained.
+The assessment system for course modules at the ASB allows students to progress at their own pace while considering the overall learning progress of the group.
+Assessment modalities are centered around 3 main categories: diagnostic, formative, and summative.
+The learning assessment is mainly conducted through continuous written tests throughout the academic semester.
+Partial examinations provide students with opportunities to redefine their progress and adjust their academic performance accordingly.

 Courses include projects and research work prepared individually or in groups.
-Oral presentation and communication skills come to the fore very often and take precedence over other assessment modalities in a number of practical teaching units.
+Oral presentation and communication skills are often emphasized, taking precedence over other assessment modalities in various practical teaching units.
+The evaluation process ends with a summative assessment, where students take final examinations for each subject at the end of each academic semester.

 Program Learning Outcomes (PLOs)